alexk101/finetune-LLM-odo/README.md

 ## Dataset

 The model is finetuned on Nvidia's (OpenCodeReasoning)[https://huggingface.co/datasets/nvidia/OpenCodeReasoning] dataset, which is a collection of questions from multiple coding datasets, and answers from nvidia's Open-R1 model.
+You can try fine tuning on the `output` column, which is the output of the chain of thought model, or the `solution` column, which is just the original solution to the problem.
+You can see examples of each in `example/subset.csv`.

-Since llama-3 (which is what we were asked to use) is not a chain-of-thought reasoning model, this dataset won't necessarily improve the model in any way.
+If you use the `output` column, since llama-3 (which is what we were asked to use) is not a chain-of-thought reasoning model, this dataset won't necessarily improve the model in any way.
 In fact, it provides a very good example of why it is important to match a model's actual structure with its training data.
 In this case, if you fine tune a regular LLM on output from a reasoning model, what you end up with is typically a lot of repetition.
 You can see this in the example answers.
+Though, the base model also seems to be somewhat bad at some of the questions I have setup, especially when I ask it to implement something in D. If you fine tune on the `solution` column, you see less of a difference in the output, since it matches what a traditional model expects, that is question + answer.

 ## Repository Structure